Education, research and development in the field of IT and Robotics

 SUMMER SCHOOL at Middle East Technical University (METU)

-• Fee: free of charge to all participants from partner institutions
+• Fee: free of charge for students from partner universities

 Student of Bachelor`s Program at Innopolis University (Spring 2021-2022)